danlee65071/miniRT/README.md

 ## Checking for [norminette v3](https://github.com/42School/norminette)
 If you do not have a Morminette installed, then check the instructions:

-source venv / bin / activate
+source venv/bin/activate

 Next, you can check files with .h and .c extensions.
-To do this, write in the line:
+To do this, write in the command line:

 norminette srcs includes libft